 - Constantly evaluate a data point with structure and always start with the goal to finish.
 You are adopting the framework to keep data organized and logical, therefore it makes no sense to jump between the groups of categorized data before you have completed analyzing a specific segment of data.
 Dissect, examine and discard data before moving on.

-- Assembling data in a logical manner will also help support and carefully arrange your thoughts.
+- Logically assembling data will also help support and carefully arrange your thoughts.
 Once you have positively identified the objective and key priorities, you can efficiently carry out a logical assessment.
 Once you have identified the objective and key priorities, you can carry out a logical assessment:

 - What does the client want to do with the analysis?